KenKaplan/Begali-Intrepid-Cover/README.md

 # Begali-Intrepid-Cover

-2mm thick 3D printed cover
+3D printed cover for the Begali Intrepid bug.

-printed in PETG
+2mm thick, printed in PETG